Do you struggle with writing friendly reminder emails?

 #13: Urgent reminder email

-In situations when you’re pressed for time and waiting for a response, a confirmation, or a delivery from someone, it might be time to send an urgent reminder email.
+When you’re pressed for time and waiting for a response, a confirmation, or a delivery from someone, it might be time to send an urgent reminder email.

-Essentially, the only difference between an urgent and a regular friendly reminder email is in how you formulate certain parts to communicate urgency to your recipient
+Essentially, the only difference between an urgent and a regular friendly reminder email is in how you formulate certain parts to communicate urgency to your recipient.

 Here’s an urgent reminder email example to help you get started: